Aliases for CALCOCO2 Gene

 CALCOCO2 (Calcium Binding And Coiled-Coil Domain 2) is a Protein Coding gene.
-Among its related pathways are NF-kappaB Signaling and Apoptosis and Autophagy.
-GO annotations related to this gene include protein homodimerization activity.
+Among its related pathways are Mitophagy - animal.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is TAX1BP1.

 UniProtKB/Swiss-Prot for CALCOCO2 Gene